Waste | Race to Zero Waste | New2U | Food Waste | Recycling | Energy & Water

-Sustainability is a community effort at UMass that crosses units and disciplines and is woven throughout our academic and social spheres.
-Sustainability is a complex concept which seeks balance between environmental health, social equity, and economic vitality.
+Sustainability is a collective effort at UMass that crosses units and disciplines and is woven throughout our academic, operational, and social spheres.
+Sustainability is a complex concept which seeks balance between environmental health, social equity & justice, and economic vitality.
 It is often defined as meeting the needs of the present without compromising the ability of future generations to do so.
+So how do we do that, in practice, living here at UMass Amherst.

 Take advantage of the resources below to learn about and incorporate sustainable practices into your daily rhythms on campus.
 Our actions as individuals and as a community have impacts beyond us.
 It is our responsibility to minimize these impacts through our actions by living sustainably every day.
 Learn more about SustainableUMass and be a part of this community effort!